 of Saguaro National Park since it is small in area, and the longest single trail is 10 miles - well within the range of a day hike.
 For a comparatively small region the paths are quite varied, and lead to mountain peaks, along dry washes, to an old mine, to a group of petroglyphs, or mostly, just wind through dense growths of saguaro and other plants of the Sonoran Desert.
-Many routes intersect, allowing for loop hikes; the park visitor center distributes a useful trail map of the area that shows the various routes.
+Many trails intersect, allowing for loop hikes; the park visitor center distributes a useful map of the area that shows the various routes.

 shows the location of all trails.

 ||As the name suggests, this trail follows the dry streambed parallel to the south side of the Bajada Wash loop road (Hohokam Road), starting in the west at the Sus picnic area and meeting the road again just south of Apache Peak.
 Most of the wash is surrounded on both sides by mountains so there are few distant views; instead, the path encounters the cacti and other plants typical of this region.

 ||Two paths lead north from the Signal Hill picnic area over gently sloping plains and dry washes near the west edge of the park, ending at the corner of Sandario and Rudasill roads, and together they form a loop of 4 miles.
 Both pass similar scenery of saguaro, cholla, palo verde, mesquite and various other cacti.
 The Cactus Wren Trail is the shorter, and forms the eastern half; the Manville Trail completes the round trip.